Adillwma/QuantumHarmonics/README.md

 | 3 | $\frac{\sqrt{2}}{4 \sqrt[4]{\pi}}$ | $e^{- \frac{x^{2}}{2}}$ | $4 x^{2} - 2$ | $\frac{\sqrt{2} \cdot \left(4 x^{2} - 2\right) e^{- \frac{x^{2}}{2}}}{4 \sqrt[4]{\pi}}$ |
 |...|...|...|...|...|

-*The first three analytically solved wavefucntions for the Quantumn HArmonic Oscilator.
+*The first three analytically solved wavefunctions for the Quantum Harmonic Oscillator.
 See [Appendix Section 1.3](#Appendix_QHOreferencetable) for a more comprehensive reference table.*

 </div>
-It is hard to get an idea of what these wavefunctions look like from the above table, but if we now plot the wavefunctions against the displacment in $x$ we get a much clearer view of what we are talking about.
+It is hard to get an idea of what these wavefunctions look like from the above table, but if we now plot the wavefunctions against the displacement in $x$ we get a much clearer view of thier shape and how that changes with the energy level.

-Plotting the first 3 analytically derived wavefunctions we get :

 <div align="center">

 <img src="Images/wfa.png" width=600>

-*CHANGE LEGNED TO n1,n2,n3!
-Caption*
+*The first three analytically solved wavefunctions for the Quantum Harmonic Oscillator plotted against position*

 </div>

 ### Simulation
-We will now attempt to calulate the eigenvalues and eigenvectors of the same QHO system, this time by solving the time independant schrodinger equation using numerical methods.
+We will now attempt to calulate the eigenvalues and eigenvectors of the same QHO system, this time by solving the TISE using numerical methods.
 We can then compare the results to the exact analytical solutions shown above to validate our methodology.

 The energy levels $E_n$, and the wavefunctions $\psi$ of the quantum harmonic oscillator can be calculated from the eigenvalues and eigenvectors of the Schrödinger equation for a one-dimensional harmonic oscillator potential.
-The time-independent Schrödinger equation in 1D can be written :
+The time-independent Schrödinger equation in 1D can be written,

 $$
 \hat{H} \psi = \hat{E} \psi \tag{FIX!!}